Zaki978/European-Soccer-SQL-Data-Project/README.md

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/League%20Home%20-%20Away%20Goals.png" alt="European Leagues Photo" width="400" height="200">

 ### 5. Arsenal FC Specific Analysis
-- **Goal-Scoring Patterns**: Overall, more goals were scored at home, notably in the 2017 season with 54 home goals vs. 20 away goals.
+- **Goal-Scoring Patterns**: Overall, more goals were scored at home, notably in the 2017 season with 54 home goals vs. 20 away goals
 - **Top-scoring Players**: Pierre-Emerick Aubameyang	was Arsenal's lead scorer with 64	in 114 matches, followed by Alexis Sánchez with 60 goals and Alexandre Lacazette with 50 goals
 - **Offensive Stats**: Arsenal scored the most goals and had the most wins during the 2016 season with 77 goals and 23 wins